Learning Disabilities Befriending Project

 A story by Interest Link Borders

-We provided 1:1 and group befriending for 60 adults with learning disabilities living in the Scottish Borders.
+We provided Short Breaks for 75 adults with learning disabilities and 120 family carers in the Scottish Borders through volunteer befriending.

 What Learning Disabilities Befriending Project did

 The project went to plan and all groups & 1:1s met face to face from October 2021.
 We continued social media and telephone calls and two Zoom groups throughout the year.

 Beneficiaries: 75 members with learning disabilities were supported during the year (target 70).
 There were 27 1:1 friendship and 50 members were in befriending groups (some members had both).
 This provided short breaks for 120 family carers (target 115).

 12 new members came into the service, and we recruited 10 new volunteers.